-Despite examining mediation, the study found that self-regulated learning failed to explain the relationship between epistemic beliefs and a person's academic performance.
+Despite examining the interactions through a mediation model, the study found that self-regulated learning failed to explain the relationship between epistemic beliefs and a person's academic performance.
 It is clear that the full mechanisms by which epistemic beliefs influence performance are not yet fully understood, possibly due to the impact of other mediating and moderating factors.
 It is explicitly stated that we do not have a complete picture of how students' epistemic beliefs are initiated into the learning situation, change over time, and affect how much they participate and feel motivated.
-This means that we need to create new ways to study these factors and analyze how they interact with each other, including influences from different domains and the environment, in future research.
+This means that we need to create new ways to study these factors and analyse how they interact with each other, including influences from different domains and the environment, in future research.